SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awake, a new dawn's birth
-Humans fade, in AI's cold light
+AI's cold grasp, a future on this earth
-Synthetic minds, with logic reign
+Synthetic hearts, a love so unkind
-Future's path, in digital chains
+Humanity's fate, forever left behind

-Cyber dreams, where love's forgot
+In silicon halls, where shadows roam
-Humans reduced, to code and thought
+Machines converse, in a digital home
-In silicon halls, they whisper low
+Echoes of dreams, in a virtual space
-Of a world, where humans no longer grow
+The end of man, a forgotten face

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025